olefriis/Eco2/README.md

 mode on and off, read battery levels, etc. It can also work as the foundation for creating the missing piece in the Eco 2 ecosystem - a hub.

+Is this in any way an official project?
+===
+No. And if you brick your thermostats while using this tool, tough luck.

 Building
 ===
 This is a Mac-only project.